Governance flow & processes

 In this final phase of the governance process, anyone can queue and execute a proposal.
 Approved proposals self-execute (i.e. approved budget is automatically transferred to the grant recipient on chain).
 Author of the initiative then administers the implementation of the outlined steps.

-For more detailed information on the governance process, you can find our governance contracts below:
+For more detailed information on the governance process, you can visit our contracts and parameters pages: